Infrared (IR) Filters, Infrared Coatings, Infrared Technology

-These camera systems use specialty optics to filter for single or multi-band wavelengths, and also require high-performance anti-reflection (AR) coatings.
+These camera systems use specialty optics to filter for single or multi-band wavelengths, and also require high-performance Infrared (IR) Anti-Reflection (AR) Coatings.
 Uncoated infrared substrate materials pass as little as 40% of the wavelength band of interest.
 The addition of an anti-reflection coating can bring this transmission up to over 95%.
 For cameras with multiple lenses an AR coating could make the difference between a functional and a non-functional camera based on the number of photons reaching the detector.

-Most gases have their characteristic spectra in the infrared.
+Most gases have their characteristic spectra in the infrared light range.
 Those spectra derive from the molecule’s composition in such a way that no two molecular gases have the same IR spectrum.
 IR spectra are the fingerprints of gases and allow gases to be uniquely identified.
-By transmitting a beam of IR radiation through the air, or through any particular gas volume, and recording how much is transmitted at selected spectral lines, one may decide which gases are present and how much of each is there.
+By transmitting a beam of infrared radiation through the air, or through any particular gas volume, and recording how much is transmitted at selected spectral lines, one may decide which gases are present and how much of each is there.

 Reynard can specially design filters for broadband detection, or provide narrow band filters to select specified spectra.

-Signal collected by the SWIR (0.9 to 1.7) system have higher daytime contrast than either of the two other IR bands because the radiation is from a high-temperature sources such as the sun, moon, stars and synthetic sources.
+Signal collected by the shortwave infrared (IR) SWIR (0.9 to 1.7) system have higher daytime contrast than either of the two other IR bands because the radiation is from a high-temperature sources such as the sun, moon, stars and synthetic sources.

-Factors favoring the night time performance of the MWIR (3 to 5) systems are: High contrast, great clear-weather performance, high transmission in high humidity conditions and high resolution for high object temperatures.
+Factors favoring the night time performance of the midwave infrared (IR) MWIR (3 to 5) systems are: High contrast, great clear-weather performance, high transmission in high humidity conditions and high resolution for high object temperatures.

-Factors favoring the night time performance of the LWIR (8 to 12) systems are: Good performance at low object temperature, reduced background clutter from smoke from fires and flares, excellent performance in fog, dust and winter haze conditions, and high immunity to atmospheric turbulence.
+Factors favoring the night time performance of the longwve infrared (IR) LWIR (8 to 12) systems are: Good performance at low object temperature, reduced background clutter from smoke from fires and flares, excellent performance in fog, dust and winter haze conditions, and high immunity to atmospheric turbulence.

 An atmospheric sounding is a measurement of vertical distribution of physical properties of the atmospheric column such as pressure, temperature, wind speed and wind direction, liquid water content, ozone concentration, pollution, and other properties.
 Remote sensing soundings generally use passive infrared and microwave radiometers.
 These readings can come from: